highlando/18-daesion/index.md

 > :rocket: Confirm your participation now!

-A young academics workshop on theoretical and numerical aspects of DAEs.
+A young academics workshop of the GAMM FA *Numerische Analysis* on theoretical and numerical aspects of DAEs.
 Organized by [Jan Heiland](http://www.mpi-magdeburg.mpg.de/person/29457/822630) and [Robert Altmann](http://www.math.uni-augsburg.de).

 ### Program